MileHacker Logo

 Who Visits Montpellier

-Montpellier appeals to a diverse range of travelers.
-History enthusiasts enjoy its medieval core and academic heritage.
-Art lovers find plenty to see in its museums and galleries.
-Those seeking a lively atmosphere, good food, and easy access to beaches and vineyards also appreciate it.
-It is a city that suits solo explorers, couples, and families, with a fewthing for many interests.
+Montpellier appeals to a wide variety of travelers.
+History enthusiasts enjoy its medieval-era core and academic heritage.
+Art lovers find plenty to see in its places with art and history.
+Those seeking a lively atmosphere, good food, and easy access to the shore plus grape farms also appreciate it.
+It is a city that suits solo explorers, couples, and for families, with a fewthing for many interests.

 • Expect to spend time on foot, wandering the narrow streets.